hahnlab/CAFE5/docs/tutorial/tutorial.md

 (not shown above, but see report run4.cafe).

 ### Summarizing the output ###
-If you open file results/summary run1 node.txt, you will see, for each branch, how many families underwent expansions, contractions, and how many are rapidly evolving.
+If you open file results/base_clade_results.txt, you will see, for each branch, how many families underwent expansions, contractions, and how many are rapidly evolving.
 In fact, we provide yet another script that allows you to plot these numbers on a phylogenetic tree.
 Just run the following command: